 Outdoor exercise helps your brain function better as it shifts your thinking to a higher level and your creativity increases.
 Combining these benefits with outdoor coaching sessions can lead to wonderful discussions, ideas and ways to improve business performance.

 Santosh Sagoo was at a life crossroad.
 She had recently left a 15-year role in a strategic management position and was looking for a new direction.
-Santosh was keen to explore life performance coaching from a different angle.
+Santosh was keen to explore personal performance coaching from a different angle.
 “I’d attended one of Gail’s masterclasses, so I knew I could easily